slchavesr/slchavesr.github.io/readme.md

 - The **navigation bar** can be modified in [`_config.yml`](./_config.yml) as well and the logo file must be updated in the **img** folder.
 - The folder **editions** contains the Markdown Files to each edition of the seminar.
 The navigation bar must be updated each time a new edition occurs; and move the recently finished edition to the **past editions** tab.
 - The folder **docs** contains the documents related to the seminar. (abstracts, tex or pdf files, etc)
-- Any other folder/file are elements for building the website under the chosen theme.
+- Any others folders/files are elements for building the website under the chosen theme and modify them in case the layout of the website wants to be changed.

 ## Organization